emuus/hammr/documentation/en/source/pages/command-line/migrate.rst

 ``launch`` sub-command
 ~~~~~~~~~~~~~~~~~~~~~~

-Executes an automated migration (including scan, generate and publish) of a running system, based on a yaml or json file.
+Executes an automated migration (including scan, generate and publish) of a running system, based on a YAML or JSON file.
 The options are:

 	* ``--file`` (mandatory): a yaml or json file which specifies the details of the migration to be executed